codesyntax/ionic-react-header-collapse/README.md

 # ionic-react-header-collapse

-> Easy to use hook to handle collapse effect on scroll for IonHeader component in React Ionic
+### Easy to use hook to handle collapse effect on scroll for IonHeader component in React Ionic

+> Currently the package is in beta phase.
+Any issue or PR will be appreciated ;)

 [![NPM](https://img.shields.io/npm/v/@codesyntax/ionic-react-header-collapse.svg)](https://www.npmjs.com/package/@codesyntax/ionic-react-header-collapse) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)